Skip to main content

 • “The story isn't too deep but gives you some funny characters and cool areas to explore, whilst also keeping you on your feet for those collectables scattered around above and below ground.”

-• “Some of the story elements and challenges that you encounter are pretty cool and definitely needed to break up the core loop.”
+• “Some of the story elements/challenges that you encounter are also pretty cool and definitely needed to break up the core loop.”

 • “It's interesting ideas but very loose plot that feels non-existent due to lack of game narrative and mission guidance.”

-• “Yes-ish - it's fun, like the animations and audio - core digging/defense loop is engaging but kinda uneven and progress is hampered by a 'figure-it-out' approach to the story/main arc of the game which left me wasting 2-3 hours longer than needed.
+• “Yes-ish - it’s fun, like the animations and audio - core digging/defense loop is engaging but kinda uneven and progress is hampered by a 'figure-it-out' approach to the story/main arc of the game which left me wasting 2-3 hours longer than I really needed to.
 From an overall pacing view, they need to polish storytelling.”

 • graphics

-The graphics feature a distinctive low-poly, goofy art style that many find charming and well-suited to the game's lighthearted, post-apocalyptic theme.
-While generally praised for its polish, consistency, and optimization, some users report discomfort or headaches despite lowering settings.
-Overall, the visuals complement the gameplay and atmosphere, offering a stylish and engaging experience.
+The game's graphics feature a distinctive low-poly, goofy art style that many find charming and well-suited to its humorous, relaxed atmosphere.
+While the visuals are generally praised for their consistency, polish, and optimization, some players report discomfort or headaches, potentially due to movement or graphical effects.
+Overall, the stylish and cohesive graphics complement the gameplay and setting, contributing to an engaging and immersive experience.

 • “The post‑apocalyptic setting is atmospheric, and the low‑poly art style gives the game a stylish, modern look that works really well.”

-• “As casual games go this is about as good as it gets, it has a nice progressive gameplay loop, it's got great graphics with consistent art direction unlike a lot of indie asset flips you see now.”
+• “As casual games go this is about as good as it gets, it has a nice progressive gameplay loop, it has great graphics with consistent art direction unlike a lot of indie asset flips you see now.”

 • “The art style is gorgeous, the sound design keeps you on edge, and the core loop of spotting, digging, and making split-second calls is executed flawlessly.”